Lost & Found: Safer Sex Activism

 While at the height of the AIDS crisis in the 1980s and 1990s widespread public perception linked AIDS to gay men and intravenous drug users, Lost & Found reveals how activists sought to educate and empower varying publics about the pervasive epidemic.
 Utilizing novel and accessible forms, safer sex activists disseminated information across cultural, economic, linguistic, and class divisions.
 Rather than stigmatize sexuality, these educational projects often went hand-in-hand with sex positive practices.
 While the majority of materials were produced in the 1980s and 1990s, the exhibition connects these histories to the ongoing AIDS crisis through contemporary artists and activist projects.

 Lost & Found: Safer Sex Activism is co-curated by David Evans Frantz, curator at ONE National Gay & Lesbian Archives at the USC Libraries, and independent curator Hannah Grossman, with support from exhibition consultant Neal Baer, M.D.
-Lost & Found is organized by the ONE Archives Foundation, Inc. Generous support is provided by The Calamus Foundation of New York, Inc. and the City of West Hollywood.
+Lost & Found is organized by the ONE Archives Foundation, Inc. Generous support is provided by the Herb Ritts Foundation, The Calamus Foundation of New York, Inc., and the City of West Hollywood.